We have learned that Post Ops need a lot of help, but don't always know it until things have gone wrong!

 Dehydration is the number one reason for hospital readmission and is a largely preventable complication.
 Your surgical team is not kidding when they tell you to keep sipping.
 Many come out of surgery feeling good and then after the first ten days slide into dizziness, nausea, headache, not being able to keep focus and falling asleep mid sentence.
 It gets progressively worse and unfortunately lands them in a hospital bed where they are fortunately hydrated with a fluid IV.
 Stay in front of the problem and drink water on schedule to prevent this.

-Plan and eat actual meals.
-Three meals plus Two small Protein Snacks; this is also called Five Small Meals.
+Plan and eat actual meals - 3 meals plus 2 small Protein Snacks - this is also called 5 Small Meals.
 Grazing is eating a bite here and a bite there, never really filing up.
 Your small pouch is the strongest tool and not filling it is giving up a powerful way to control fullness.

-Much of what we call grazing is due to ëhead hungerí where we think we are hungry or actually just looking for something to do.
+Much of what we call grazing is due to 'head hunger' where we think we are hungry or actually just looking for something to do.
 Take up beading, play online games, read, anything to take attention from food!

 8. Not Exercising